Composing Parts for Expressive Object Generation: Conclusion

 \textbf{Results.} We tabulate the results for all the baselines in Table~\ref{tab:metrics-part-loc}.
-We find that our approach, PartCraft, significantly improves over the baselines by $\geq$ 10 points in NMI and ARI, both across most metrics in the Unsupervised Zero-Shot setting.
-Further, we find that our methods, NMI and ARI, are meaningfully high and, in some cases, are near to the Unsupervised learning approaches, too.
+Our approach, PartComposer, significantly improves over the baselines by $\geq$ 5 points in NMI and ARI across most metrics in the Unsupervised Zero-Shot setting.
+Further, in some cases our methods, NMI and ARI, are near the unsupervised learning approaches.
 This demonstrates that non-trivial part masks can be generated by harnessing the power of the pre-trained diffusion models, and they can serve as a good initial prior for learning part segmentation approaches by using them as base pre-trained models.
-We provide a qualitative results for PartCraft, where we observe that PartCraft is able to associate the right part with the correct label (Fig~\ref{fig:part-masks-qual}).
-Meanwhile, in the StableDiffusion baseline, the parts often get assigned to the wrong part tokens, which is the cause of degraded performance (See Supp.
-Section).
-We also observe that in the case of our algorithm, if the part gets localized based on the max condition defined in the segmentation algorithm, the part mask found is usually in the right region (See Fig.~\ref{fig:part-masks-qual} and Suppl.
-Sec. for more results).
-This demonstrates the effectiveness of our part segmentation procedure, which often sides with not localizing incorrect objects rather than performing arbitrary assignment mistakes.
+We provide qualitative results for PartComposer, where we observe that PartComposer can associate the right part with the correct label (Fig~\ref{fig:part-masks-qual}).
+On the contrary, in the StableDiffusion baseline, the parts often get assigned to the wrong part tokens, which is the cause of degraded performance (Suppl.
+Fig.~\ref{fig:qual-masks-cub}).
+We also observe that in the case of our algorithm, if the part gets localized based on the max condition defined in the segmentation algorithm, the part mask found is usually in the right region (See Fig.~\ref{fig:part-masks-qual} and Table~\ref{tab:partcraft-ablation-main}).
+This demonstrates the effectiveness of our part segmentation procedure, which often sides with not localizing objects rather than performing arbitrary assignments.